 \subsection{Scenario Reconfiguration}

-The design of experiments to analyze the LLM-guided scenario reconfiguration pipeline was split into benchmarking (refer Table \ref{tab3}) and evaluation (refer Table \ref{tab4}) categories.
+The design of experiments to analyze the LLM-guided scenario reconfiguration pipeline was split into benchmarking (refer Table \ref{tab4}) and evaluation (refer Table \ref{tab5}) categories.

 In terms of benchmarking, we employed 3 different open-access LLMs, viz.
 Mistral 0.2, Llama 3.1, and Gemma 2.
 The choice of these models was primarily driven by their open accessibility, though it is worth mentioning that the proposed framework is capable of using any other models or APIs (both open as well as commercial).
-We consider the generalizability and repeatability of the model as our primary metrics for benchmarking, in addition to the model's disk size occupancy, number of parameters, and inference time (from prompt input to scenario update).
+We consider the generalizability and repeatability of the model as our primary metrics for benchmarking, in addition to the model's disk space occupancy, number of parameters, and inference time (from prompt input to scenario update).
 Here, \textit{repeatability} is defined as the ability to produce the same result/response for 100 trials across 7 tasks with a direct prompt.
 Whereas, \textit{generalizability} is defined as the ability to reconfigure the scenario satisfactorily for 100 trials across 7 tasks with 4 grades of prompts.

-The prompt types ranged from explicit/direct to incorrect/erroneous, with a total of 4 different gradations as defined below: \begin{itemize} \item \textbf{Direct Prompt:} These prompts directly express the user's intent, with exact asset names, numeric values, and other data as applicable.
-Such commands can be expected from domain experts. \item \textbf{Indirect Prompt:} These prompts clearly express the user's intent but do not provide exact asset names, numeric values, or similar information.
-Such commands can be expected from users with a fair amount of knowledge, but who are not necessarily aware of specific terminology or conventions. \item \textbf{Vague Prompt:} These prompts express the user's intent minimally, and some things are left for interpretation by the model.
+The prompt types ranged across 4 different gradations: \begin{itemize} \item \textbf{Direct Prompt:} These prompts directly express the user's intent, with exact asset names, numeric values, and other data as applicable.
+Such commands can be expected from domain experts. \item \textbf{Indirect Prompt:} These prompts clearly express the user's intent but do not provide exact asset names, numeric values, or other information.
+Such commands can be expected from users with a fair amount of knowledge, but who are not necessarily aware of specific terminology or conventions. \item \textbf{Vague Prompt:} These prompts express the user's intent minimally, and some things are left for interpretation by the LLM.
 Such commands can be expected from users with superficial or no knowledge. \item \textbf{Erroneous Prompt:} These prompts try to express the user's intent but include structural and/or grammatical errors.
 Such commands can be expected from non-native English speakers. \end{itemize}